Last updated: 04/2/2019

 In general, many of the negative behaviors associated with alcohol abuse—liking driving under the influence and underage drinking—are on the decline.
 But, that isn’t reducing the number of people who struggle with the disease and need treatment.
 Did you know that roughly 18 percent of the admissions to publically funded rehab in 2008 were for people who suffered from both drug and alcohol use and that those who only suffered from alcohol abuse made up 23.1 percent of admissions, those were the two highest groups by percentag?.

 Wouldn’t you like to be one of the 23.1 or 18 percent attempting to recover, seeking treatment?
 If you have AmeriHealth insurance, you have the benefit of insurance coverage to help defray cost and that’s great.
 But, how much coverage do you need and how much do you have?
-The following post will address some common questions, but to get specific answers, you should call 800-654-0987 and speak to an expert who can break down your policy for you.

 Does AmeriHealth Insurance Cover Alcohol Abuse Treatment?